mobilemind/OpenInlets/README.md

 window to preview the highlight, and copy the new URL to the clipboard.
 (See deLighter above, as a companion bookmarklet that un-highlights the newly opened window.)
-Linklighter works with recent releases of Safari on iPhone, iPad, and Mac, and also works with Firefox and Google Chrome on desktops.
+Linklighter works with recent releases of Safari on iPhone, iPad, and Mac, and also works with Google Chrome on desktops.

 + __[OpenInBrave] v1.0.2__: Open the current web page in the Brave app on iOS.